-I first met maaldhari like Jat Ayub on a dusty road outside Bhuj around two years ago.
-The maaldhari are nomadic pastoralists of Kachchh – in Gujarati, ‘maal’ refers to the animals (the word means 'material') and ‘dhari’ are the people who keep these animals.
-Their herds include camels, sheep, goats, buffalos and cows.
+I first met Jat Ayub and other maldharis on a dusty road outside Bhuj around two years ago.
+The maldharis are nomadic pastoralists of Kachchh – in Gujarati, ‘mal’ refers to the animals (the word literally means 'material') and ‘dhari’ are the people who keep these animals.
+Their herds include camels, sheep, goats, buffaloes and cows.

-The major maaldhari communities of Kutch are the Jats, the Rabaris and the Sammas.
-They can be Hindu (Rabaris) or Muslim (Jats and Sammas), but all the communities share amiable ties and the same philosophies of nomadic life.
+The major maadhari communities of Kutch are the Jats, the Rabaris and the Sammas.
+They can be Hindu (Rabaris) or Muslim (Jats and Samas), but all the communities share amiable ties and similar philosophies of nomadic life.

 The Fakirani Jats are conservative and dislike cameras.
 Though they welcome visitors with tea made of camel milk, they resolutely refuse to be photographed at length.
 Most of the families I interacted with rejected my idea of documenting their daily life.

 Then I met Jat Ayub Ameen, a Fakirani Jat from Bhachau taluka of Kachchh, a simple and humble man.
 He moves with his family, including his wife Khatoon and his sister Haseena, and a herd of camels.
 In early 2016, he let me into his life with my camera.

 Though the Jat communities here primarily speak Kutchi, Ameen, around 55, speaks fluent Hindi, which he says he learnt by listening to the radio.
 Unlike many Fakirani Jats, Ameen and his family don’t live in pakkhas (temporary houses made of reed grass, jute, rope and wood).
 They sleep in the open, under the skies.